OSGeo/gdal/gdal/doc/source/programs/gdal_calc.rst

 .. option:: --allBands=[A-Z]

     Process all bands of given raster (A-Z).
+Requires a single calc for all bands.

 .. option:: --overwrite